Swordy777/Finance-Test-Suite-cs50fp/README.md

 - Install Microsoft Python extension (`@id:ms-python.python` in the search bar in the extensions tab)

 #### Option 2: Using VS Code desktop (independently)
-- Follow the steps from [this seminar with Carter Zenke](https://cs50.harvard.edu/x/2023/seminars/#developing-your-project-locally-with-vs-code) on how to install VS Code, WSL and set up your project locally or follow the steps below:
+- Watch and follow the instructions from [this seminar with Carter Zenke](https://cs50.harvard.edu/x/2023/seminars/#developing-your-project-locally-with-vs-code) on how to install VS Code, WSL and set up your project locally or follow the steps below:

   - Download and install [VS Code Desktop](https://code.visualstudio.com/)
   - Install [Windows Subsystem for Linux](https://www.microsoft.com/store/productId/9P9TQF7MRM4R)